Jinal17/WebApplication_Servlet/README.md

-#SWE642 Homework 3#

-####Group: Jinal Shah, Justin Carlitti, Lohith Reddy, Manaff Khan
+Web Application Using Servlet, JSP, JDBC & Oracle Database

 ####Project Description####

-This assignment focuses on server-side processing of the Student Survey Form data via MVC implementation using a RequestDispatcher object.
+This project focuses on server-side processing of the Student Survey Form data via MVC implementation using a RequestDispatcher object.
 The implementation requires you to implement one Servlet that acts as a front controller that receives all client requests, saves the form data to a database table, performs business logic(s) via business delegate classes, stores